Everything Jessica Simpson's Third Child Has to Look Forward To

 Instagram / Jessica Simpson

-On Monday night, Simpson took to Instagram to share a photo of herself in a bikini, cradling her growing baby bump.
+On Monday night, hours before giving birth, Simpson took to Instagram to share a photo of herself in a bikini, cradling her growing baby bump.

 "Jess-tation," she joked alongside the social media snap.

-As Simpson's due date approaches, we've put together a list of things that the couple's baby girl has to look forward to in the Simpson-Johnson family.
+Now that Simpson's bundle of joy has arrived, we've put together a list of things that the couple's baby girl has to look forward to in the Simpson-Johnson family.

 Let's take a look at the list below!